 - LinkedIn social posts.
 As you build credibility via LinkedIn advertising, you’ll gain organic followers to your LinkedIn company page.
 Posting regularly on your company page (and even on individual partners’ profiles) can set you apart from other firms who are only posting once every quarter.

 - Opt-in email newsletter.
-If prospects like you’re content, they’re going to want more.
+If prospects like your content, they’re going to want more.
 Create an opt-in newsletter where prospects can sign up on your site and then receive more insights as you publish them.

 A skilled content strategist can build out the processes/systems that make these channels fixtures of your promotional strategy.
 Managing a promotional calendar can be quite involved—below is an example of what it looks like for one of my clients: